Prashanpt/Gcp-Health-Data-Insights-Project/README.md

-### ✅   GCP Health Insights Project
+# GCP Health Insights Project

-## 📌 Project Overview
+## 1) Project Overview :

 This project focuses on processing patient health data, including vital signs such as heart rate, blood pressure, and body temperature, to generate meaningful insights for proactive monitoring.
-Leveraging Google Cloud Dataproc and PySpark, the pipeline ingests, transforms, and analyzes streaming health metrics at scale.
+Leveraging Google Cloud Dataproc and PySpark, the pipeline ingests, transforms, and analyzes  health metrics at scale.
 The final insights are stored in BigQuery for reporting, visualization, and anomaly detection in patient vitals — enabling better clinical decision-making and health outcome tracking.

-Below are some more details :
+---

+## 2) Project Details :

 Objective: Build a scalable, real-time data pipeline for validating, transforming, and analyzing patient data, then storing results in BigQuery. <br>